arturhayne/matrix-operations/README.md

 2. Get into the container: `docker-compose exec web bash`
 3. Run inside the container: `php -S 0.0.0.0:8080`

+Note: you can skip step 2 and 3 running `docker-compose exec web php -S 0.0.0.0:8080`

 ### Requiremets
 Docker

 ## Usage

+Be sure the .csv file in the current folder or set the file folder in the curl call.
 Echo:
 ```
 $ curl -F 'file=@matrix.csv' "localhost:8080/echo"